#ThrivingAtWork: the StrawberrySocial way

 - Provide your employees with good working conditions

 - Routinely monitor employee mental health and wellbeing

-We support a number of high-risk clients in the charity sector (case studies can be found here) which bring with them a special set of challenges involving online interactions with people experiencing mental and emotional distress of their own.
-This can, in turn, take a toll on community moderators.
-The StrawberrySocial approach aims to help our team respond to difficult situations online, and manage their wellbeing at work through regular check-ins, open conversations, and providing a space of trust between leadership, and community moderator.
+StrawberrySocial is a company that is proud to support a number of clients in the charity sector.
+However, this brings with it a special set of challenges, involving online interactions with people experiencing mental and emotional distress, which can, in turn, take a toll on community moderators.
+The StrawberrySocial approach aims to help our moderators respond to difficult situations online, and manage their wellbeing at work.

-Shaz Collier, Head of Client Services at StrawberrySocial, has worked as part of a task force to implement a company-wide Employee Resilience Programme in a previous role (and manages the one at StrawberrySocial).
-She said: “We’re lucky to have a highly talented team and it’s important to us that our workforce is empathetic towards our charity forum clients, but remain personally resilient, as sometimes the subject matter can be distressing.
-We’re well aware our moderators are at risk of compassion fatigue, occupational burnout and reduced job satisfaction.
-Even the best moderators can and will experience frustration, depression, or helplessness.”
+She said: “We’re lucky to have a highly talented team of remote workers and it’s important to us that our workforce is empathetic towards our charity forum clients, but remain personally resilient, as sometimes the subject matter can be distressing.

-“The team trusts they can confide in me anytime and I’ve managed to implement solutions where they have shared their concerns.
-This helps team members to move past their feelings, feel positive about moving forward, and successfully do their work.”
+“The team know they can confide in me anytime and I have managed to implement solutions where they have shared their concerns.
+This helps team members to move past their feelings, and feel positive about moving forward, and successfully do their work.”